Multiply (Xzibit song)

 Multiply is the first single from Xzibit's album, Man vs. Machine.
 The chorus is rapped by Nate Dogg.
-In the music video it shows Xzibit riding on a car.
+The music video shows Xzibit sitting in different cars driving across Death Valley.
 An official remix featuring Busta Rhymes was released as a bonus track in the same album.
 The video contains cameo appearances by Busta Rhymes, Dr. Dre and WC.